Work and Teaching Responsibility During Inclement Weather

 When the College delays opening or closes:

 A decision may be made to delay opening or temporarily suspend or close the operations of certain offices; however, other functions essential to student life and campus safety will continue.
 Those departments required to remain open and the level of staffing needed will depend upon the type and severity of the situation, and whether students or others are present on campus.
-Generally, Public Safety, Physical Plant, SAIL and Dining Services provide essential services and will be required to work.
+Generally, Campus Safety, Physical Plant, SAIL and Dining Services provide essential services and will be required to work.
 In addition, when the college is in session, efforts will also be made to keep the Madeleine Clark Wallace Library open.
 Other services may be essential dependent upon the nature, scope and timing of the situation.
 Questions about specific operations should be referred to your supervisor.

 Members of the faculty should refer to the Teaching Responsibility section noted below if they are unable to get to campus to teach.